JuliaIBPM/RigidBodyTools.jl/docs/src/manual/joints.md

 The function $f(x,t)$ describing the rate of change of $x$ is given by the function `motion_rhs!`.
 This function mutates its first argument, the rate-of-change vector `dxdt`, which can then be used to update the state.
+The system and bodies are passed in as a tuple, followed by time.

 Using a simple forward Euler method, the state vector can be advanced as follows